marsha88/Playground/LineXLine/ListOutOfLambda/README.md

 }
 ```

-Our list structure is looking great!
-We've cut down our language usage to `functions` and `booleans` to build our data structure.

 ## Part 5: Removing Booleans

 We've come quite a long way since version 1, but more work can still be done.
 We need to remove those booleans.
 How can we do this though?
-We need some way to determine if a list is empty, which means we need a way to run conditional expressions.
+Ultimately, we need some way to determine if a list is empty, which means we need a way to run conditional expressions.
 Let's try rewriting conditionals using functions.
 Sounds a bit daunting, but it's doable.

-Let's take a second to review our criteria for the structure we want to replace:
+Once again, we need to think of things very abstractly here.
+What is the core functionality we NEED to make our conditionals work?

 1.)
 Need to provide constants for both true and false

 2.)
 Need to use these constants to choose between two things (essentially `if/else` statements)

 We're going to write our true and false values as functions that choose between two things.